 Playhouse I built in Spring 1990 for Ash and Kate.
 It sports a Dutch door with a heart shaped peep window.
 Inside sports a fold away table built from my "Beginnings" era drawing table top.
 Smart phone picture taken Summer 2015.

-my family is my life’s music
+family is life’s music

-keeping my heart beating
+keeping hearts beating